 Identify your support system.
-It can be family, friends, counselors, health care providers, a spiritual or religious group.
+This can include family, friends, counselors, health care providers, a spiritual or religious group.
 It's important to strengthen your connections with people who support your recovery goals.

 Stay in touch with your support system.

-Identify emotional states that trigger your desire to use: anger, boredom, sadness, loneliness.
+Identify emotional states that trigger your desire to use.
+These may include anger, boredom, sadness and/or loneliness.
 Get more support when they arise.

 Make a daily routine that allows time to rest and relax.

 Try to have a routine sleep pattern.

-Eat throughout the day.
-Reduced junk or processed foods and eat more healthy foods, such as fruit, vegetables, and whole unprocessed foods.
+Reduce junk or processed foods.
+Eat healthy foods, such as fruit, vegetables, and whole unprocessed foods.

-Exercise can help reduce stress and increase your energy.
+Exercise to reduce stress and increase your energy.

 Treat yourself with patience and understanding.